HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

     venv = util.make_vec_env("Pendulum-v1", n_envs=3, rng=rng)
     venv = RewardVecEnvWrapper(venv, reward_net.predict_processed)

 Reward Network Wrappers
 -----------------------

 Imitation learning algorithms should converge to a reward function that will theoretically induce the optimal/soft optimal policy.
-However, these reward functions may not be well suited for training RL agents or we may want to modify them to, say, encourage exploration.
+However, these reward functions may not always be well suited for training RL agents, or we may want to modify them to encourage exploration, for instance.

-Reward network wrappers are used to transform the reward function to be more suitable for training policies.
-Out of the box imitation provides a few reward network wrappers.
-The most commonly used is the :class:`NormalizedRewardNet <imitating.rewards.reward_nets.NormalizedRewardNet>`.
-This class makes use of a normalization layer to standardize the *output* of the reward function using its running mean an variance.
-This is useful for stabilizing training and ensuring that the reward function is not drastically changed by the reward network.
-Note that when a reward network is saved its wrappers are saved along with it so that the normalization fit during reward learning will be used during policy learning or evaluation.

 There are two types of wrapper:
-* :class:`ForwardWrapper <imitation.rewards.reward_nets.ForwardWrapper>` allow directly modify the results of reward networks ``forward`` method.
+* :class:`ForwardWrapper <imitation.rewards.reward_nets.ForwardWrapper>` allows for direct modification of the results of the reward network's ``forward`` method.
 It is used during the learning of the reward network and thus must be differentiable.
 These wrappers are always applied first and are always active.
-These wrappers are used for applying transformations like potential shaping (see :class:`ShapedRewardNet <imitating.rewards.reward_nets.ShapedRewardNet>`).
+They are used for applying transformations like potential shaping (see :class:`ShapedRewardNet <imitating.rewards.reward_nets.ShapedRewardNet>`).
-* :class:`PredictProcessedWrapper <imitation.rewards.reward_nets.PredictProcessedWrapper>`.
+* :class:`PredictProcessedWrapper <imitation.rewards.reward_nets.PredictProcessedWrapper>` modifies the predict_processed call to the reward network.
+Thus this type of reward network wrapper is designed to only modify the reward when it is being used to train/evaluate a policy but *not* when we are taking gradients on it.
+Thus it does not have to be differentiable.

+The most commonly used is the :class:`NormalizedRewardNet <imitating.rewards.reward_nets.NormalizedRewardNet>` which is a predict procssed wrapper.
+This class uses a normalization layer to standardize the *output* of the reward function using its running mean and variance, which is useful for stabilizing training.
+When a reward network is saved, its wrappers are saved along with it, so that the normalization fit during reward learning can be used during future policy learning or evaluation.

 .. testcode::
     :skipif: skip_doctests